 - Diuretics (eg, furosemide, hydrochlorothiazide) because the risk of low blood pressure may be increased

-- Atorvastatin, azole antifungals (eg, itraconazole, ketoconazole), or cyclosporine because they may increase the risk of aliskiren's side effects, including low blood pressure
+- Atorvastatin, azole antifungals (eg, itraconazole, ketoconazole), cyclosporine, or simvastatin because they may increase the risk of aliskiren's side effects, including low blood pressure

 - Potassium-sparing diuretics (eg, spironolactone) or potassium supplements because the risk of high blood potassium levels may be increased

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, indomethacin, celecoxib) because they may decrease aliskiren's effectiveness and the risk of kidney problems and high blood potassium levels may be increased

 - ACE inhibitors (eg, lisinopril) or ARBs (eg, losartan) because the risk of certain side effects (eg, kidney problems, high blood potassium levels, low blood pressure) may be increased

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if aliskiren may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use aliskiren as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - An extra patient leaflet is available with aliskiren.
 Talk to your pharmacist if you have questions about this information.